 Alysa (Trista Robinson, Purgatory Road, Jurassic City) has just inherited her grandfather’s house.
 Since the taxes and upkeep would be too much for her and her boyfriend Brandon (Paul Chirico) they decide to fix it up and sell it.
 They decided but she’s left with most of the work as he can only be there on the weekends.

 Left alone in the house she begins to see and hear strange goings-on.
 And she’s not the only one, a plumber leaves mid-job after something spooks him in a crawlspace.
-With just her friend Steph (Hannah Race) and kindly neighbor David (Marshal Hilton, Primal Rage, The Debt Collector) for the support, she needs to find out what is haunting the house.
+With just her friend Steph (Hannah Race) and kindly neighbour David (Marshal Hilton, Primal Rage, A Clear Shot) for the support, she needs to find out what is haunting the house.
 And why.
 The answers, however, may make her the next victim.

 For its first hour Echoes Of Fear is fairly standardly plotted, if very well done haunted house film.
 We get the creepy house, weird noises and things half-seen in the shadows.
 Lights turn themselves off, inanimate objects become mobile, etc. Secrets get revealed as the strangeness increases to the point where apparitions start appearing.